Rudy-Castan-DigiPen-Teaching/final-project-jaehyeonnam-digipen/GameDesign.md

 ### Main Menu

-There are 3 interface button
+There are 4 button in main menu

 1.play  : Player can start the game by pressing the play button.

 2.level : Player can change difficulty level of game.

 3.help : Player can know the rules of the game by pressing the HELP button.

+4.credit : Player can see this game developer